Can You Eat Chicken Salad While Pregnant?

 Firstly, a little pregnancy food safety 101

-One of the main concerns when it comes to food safety during pregnancy is the risk of foodborne illnesses caused by bacteria and viruses, which can have serious consequences for both mother and baby.
+One of the main concerns when it comes to food safety during pregnancy is the risk of foodborne illnesses caused by bacteria and viruses.

 During pregnancy, the immune system is naturally suppressed to accommodate the growing baby, which makes pregnant women more susceptible to infections.